avirkki/RVaadin/README.md

 In addition to these *get...* methods, there are a few set methods like *setGraphButtonsVisible( boolean )*, which change the behavior of the Graph window seen in the previous example, and *close()* and *closeAndDeleteFiles()* to explicitly clean up the R session (e.g. if there were other files that graphics generated).

 Observe that each R session will be assigned a temporal default working directory by Rserve.
 This directory is intentionally different for each R session, and should not be changed in R with *setwd()* or even queried with *getwd()* for other than debugging purposes.
 Pointing directly to files produced by R obviously does not make sense when the R processes are scattered between separate machines.
-Having a commond directory for multiple sessions is also not good practise, since it enables the users to overwrite each other's files.
+Having a common directory for multiple sessions is also not good practise, since it enables the users to overwrite each other's files.
 In particular, running Rserve with user rights and using *setwd()* to change R working directory to e.g. Desktop (to see the files), *closeAndDeleteFiles()* will wipe the whole directory.
 To inspect R working directory in Ubuntu Linux, see under */tmp/Rserv/*, which is the default location for Rserve.

 Some Examples
 -------------